 A conversation one day with Owen Gibbons (who appears in these videos probably more than any other individual!) revealed that he had several old films in a box stored at home.
 He agreed to let us get them digitised to see what was on them.
 When we received them it was soon obvious that time had not been kind to the films and they were sticky and smelled strongly of vinegar – a sure sign of substrate decay.
 While we researched how to save the film’s contents, it occurred to us that there must be hundreds of similar films out there, all in danger of suffering the same fate.
 Our Deaf cultural history was literally dissolving in front of our eyes and nothing was being done to preserve it.

 This set in motion the development of a project to collect, digitise and preserve these filmed histories.
 The call went out to donate old films, and slowly but surely the films started arriving.
 Some had been well preserved, many had not.
-With the support of Diversityworks Trust, and a successful first fundraising campaign on PledgeMe we raised enough money to start digitising the worst affected by ageing.
+With the support of Diversityworks Trust (led by Philip Patson), and a successful first fundraising campaign on PledgeMe we raised enough money to start digitising the worst affected by ageing.
 The PledgeMe success and donations of films also demonstrated community support for the project, which helped with further grants from charitable funding bodies (see our Sponsors page for details).

 We hope you enjoy exploring and rediscovering our history together.